acsone/wms/odoo/local-src/l10n_be_bba_fix/README.rst

 Account Belgium BBA Fix
 =======================

-Properly set the paiement communication type on the invoice based on the partner.
+Properly set the payment communication type on the invoice based on the partner.
 Generate the BBA if necessary.

+For vendor bills, separate the invoice vendor reference and payment communication.

 Installation
 ============